amenadiel/google-maps-documentation/docs/PlaceResult.md

 **Type:**  string

-The representation of the place's address in the [adr microformat](http://microformats.org/wiki/adr).
+The representation of the Place's address in the [adr microformat](http://microformats.org/wiki/adr).
 Only available with [PlacesService.getDetails](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlacesService.md).

 aspects